ckrenslehner/stm32cubeprogrammer-rs/README.md

 - `stm32cubeprogrammer`: Safe rust interface around the sys crate
 - `stm32cubeprogrammer-cli`: Command line interface which uses `stm32cubeprogrammer` as a library

-## Preequisites
+## Requirements
 There needs to be a Stm32CubeProgrammer installation on your system.
-The crates are tested using version 2.18.0.
+The crates are tested using Stm32CubeProgrammer version 2.18.0.

 ## Platform support
 Windows and Linux are both supported.